thomaspernet/DataAnalysisPy/README.md

-Open a Jupyter notebook , or Jupyter lab, and install the library
+Open a Jupyter notebook, or Jupyter lab, and install the library